Viata offers hotel booking and comparative pricing for users.

 Groove Biopharma focuses on the generation of novel microRNA (miRNA) therapeutics with improved properties, including higher potency and enhanced pharmacodynamic activity.
 Endogenous microRNAs (miRNAs) are involved in extensive regulatory networks for many target genes and pathways.
 Groove Biopharma’s core technology addresses a new avenue of nucleotide therapeutic drug discovery via modulation of cellular miRNA.
 Using exclusive technology, Groove Biopharma is generating a series of lead candidates with the potential to be best-in-class therapeutics.
 By incorporating proprietary structural modifications into miRNA therapeutics, the Groove Biopharma technology platform presents promising potential for treating a wide range of diseases, including cancer, fibrosis, and infectious disease.

-Corensic is a software company that specializes in providing quality tools designed to enhance the reliability of applications in multi-core environments.
-Founded in late 2008, and initially known as PetraVM, the company aims to assist developers and IT organizations in building higher quality software.
-Its flagship product, Jinx, is a tool that helps improve application performance by intentionally exposing hard-to-find concurrency bugs during the debugging process.
-Corensic's offerings include a visual studio extension and a command-line utility that enable developers and testers to detect and resolve catastrophic concurrency issues in both Windows and Linux applications.
-Backed by investors such as Madrona Ventures and the Washington Research Foundation, Corensic is committed to supporting the multi-core revolution in software development.
+Corensic is a technology company that specializes in software quality tools designed to enhance the reliability of applications in multi-core environments.
+Founded in late 2008 and originally known as PetraVM, Corensic aims to support developers and IT organizations in building higher quality software.
+Its flagship product, Jinx, is a tool that helps identify and address concurrency bugs by increasing the likelihood of their occurrence during debugging, thereby allowing for more effective troubleshooting.
+Corensic's offerings include a Visual Studio extension and a command-line utility, which assist developers and testers in improving the performance and stability of both Windows and Linux applications.

 GlobeImmune